Virginia Pastor Explains Why He Prayed For Trump After Backlash From Congregation

-President Donald Trump made an unscheduled, last-minute appearance at a northern Virginia church on Sunday to visit with the pastor and take part in prayer for the victims of Friday’s deadly mass shooting in Virginia Beach.
+President Donald Trump made an unscheduled, last-minute appearance at a northern Virginia church on Sunday.
+The president appeared in order to visit with the pastor, and to take part in prayer for the victims of Friday’s deadly mass shooting in Virginia Beach.

 The president’s motorcade made the unannounced stop on the way back from a round of golf at Trump National Golf Club in Sterling, Virginia.

-Pastor of McLean Bible Church, David Platt, spent several minutes praying for Trump on stage during the visit, invoking scripture that encourages believers to pray for “wisdom” for leaders before explaining to the congregation that “it is good, and pleasing in the sight of God, to pray for the president.”
+Pastor of McLean Bible Church, David Platt, spent several minutes on stage praying for Trump during the visit, invoking scripture that encourages believers to pray for “wisdom” for leaders.
+Platt then reportedly explained to the congregation that “it is good, and pleasing in the sight of God, to pray for the president.”

-The event made headlines shortly thereafter and according to Platt, he discovered in the following days that not everyone in his congregation was happy that he prayed for the president on stage, indicating that some of his congregation took his prayer as an endorsement for Trump.
+The event made headlines shortly thereafter, and according to Platt, he discovered in the following days that not everyone in his congregation was happy that he had prayed for the president on stage.
+Platt indicated that some members of his congregation took his prayer for the president as an endorsement of Trump.

 “I know that some within our church, for a variety of valid reasons, are hurt that I made this decision,” Platt said.